joaonotfound/react-notes/README.md

 It's purpouse is to be a simple alternative to the obsidian and notion.

-you may checkout the site deployed here: [notes](https://joaonotfound.ddns.net) (not the latest version)
+you may checkout the site deployed here: [notes](https://notes-app-e7797.web.app)

 I still didn't decide its name and either its logo.